 We recently came across this article in The New York Times entitled “The Mistakes We Make When Moving“.
-We wanted to summarize the five moving mistakes they mention and give some tips to avoid them.
+We wanted to summarize the three moving mistakes they mention and give some tips to avoid them.

 Three Moving Mistakes and How To Avoid Them